Provable Coordination for LLM Agents via Message Sequence Charts: From Global to Distributed Programs

 \subsection{The ZipperGen System}

-ZipperGen, available at \texttt{https://zippergen.io}, is a Python implementation of the framework described in this paper.
-Its internal structure follows the formal development step by step.
+ZipperGen, available at \url{https://zippergen.io}, is a Python implementation of the framework described in this paper, whose internal structure follows the formal development step by step.
 Workflows are written as ordinary Python functions and are decorated with \texttt{@workflow}.
 The decorator rewrites the function body into an immutable internal representation (IR) whose nodes mirror the formal grammar of Section~\ref{sec:syntax}: typed inputs become owned initial variables, message and action statements become message and action nodes, and Python \texttt{if}/\texttt{while} statements with conditions of the form \texttt{expr~@~Lifeline} become owned control nodes.
-LLM and pure actions are declared separately with \texttt{@llm} and \texttt{@pure}.
-They attach prompts or pure implementations to the symbolic coordination layer, while the workflow itself remains a coordination object.
+LLM, pure, effect, and human actions are declared separately with \texttt{@llm}, \texttt{@pure}, \texttt{@effect}, and \texttt{@human}, attaching prompts, implementations, effects, or human-input specs while the workflow itself remains a pure coordination object.

 Execution follows the projected semantics closely.
 ZipperGen projects the global workflow, spawns one thread per lifeline, and connects lifelines by FIFO queues, one per directed channel.
 Control broadcasts use per-construct tags $\kappa_{\mathsf{ctrl}}^P$, so they remain disjoint from user traffic and from each other across nested constructs.
-The LLM backend is pluggable, and a mock backend is available for testing workflows without API access.
+The LLM backend is pluggable, with a mock backend for testing without API access.

-ZipperChat, the companion browser UI, streams execution events and renders them as a live MSC-style view.
-In this way, the prototype does not only implement the formal model, but also displays its executions in essentially the same visual language as the semantics.
+For deployment, ZipperGen runs workflows through a persistent SQLite store that records messages, control decisions, action results, human tasks, trace events, and the final result.
+Restarting with the same store replays the committed history and continues from it.
+Human actions become durable tasks, completed through command-line commands or notification adapters such as Telegram, and inspected with \texttt{status}, \texttt{tasks}, and \texttt{trace}.
+The implementation includes a local-approval example that waits for approval and replays without re-asking.

 \paragraph{Runtime Planning.} The framework as presented treats workflows as static specifications.
 ZipperGen also supports a \texttt{@planner} decorator for cases where the coordination structure is not known in advance.
 A planner action is declared like any other action and can be used directly inside a \texttt{@workflow}: